enthought/mayavi/docs/source/mayavi/mlab_case_studies.rst

     |volumetric_combination|

-    In some cases, thought not in our example, it might be usable to insert a threshold filter before the cut plane, eg to remove area with values below 's.min()+0.1*s.ptp()'.
+    In some cases, though not in our example, it might be usable to insert a threshold filter before the cut plane, eg:to remove area with values below 's.min()+0.1*s.ptp()'.
 In this case, the cut plane needs to be implemented with `mlab.pipeline.scalar_cut_plane` as the data looses its structure after thresholding.